 Mangroves live on coastal and delta areas.
 Compared to dry land trees, they live on very fine soil that are made of sediments.
 They are constantly exposed to not only tidal changes but also washed through with water and sediments from the mountains and rivers.

 Since Mangroves live on such a fine ground they have developed a shallow root system that they use to not only as stability but also to trap new sediment.
 When they trap new sediment they are constantly building themselves higher and higher up at the same time as they are pushing old sediment lower and lower down.

 As well as the dry land trees, Mangroves also photosynthesize and absorbs CO2 through their leaves and drop them to the ground.
-But here is another differences, the carbon components of the leaves are getting trapped in to the soil and pushed further and further down instead of being recycled up in to the trees own ECO system.
+But here is another difference, the carbon components of the leaves are getting trapped into the soil and pushed further and further down instead of being recycled up into the tree’s own ECO system.

-Compared to a rainforest tree that has deep penetrating roots that creates oxygen chambers deep in to the soil, Mangrove’s root system are very shallow so they cannot lead the oxygen down in to the soil and therefore the soil becomes extremely low in oxygen, or anoxic.
+Compared to a rainforest tree that has deep penetrating roots that creates oxygen chambers deep into the soil, Mangrove’s root system is very shallow so they cannot lead the oxygen down into the soil and therefore the soil becomes extremely low in oxygen, or anoxic.

 WHAT HAPPENS IF THE TREE DIES?

 If you cut the Mangrove you expose the area for both erosion and for rapid wetting and drying.
-Once you get rapid wetting and drying, the carbon components starts to break free and rise back up in to the atmosphere again.
+Once you get rapid wetting and drying, the carbon components start to break free and rise back up into the atmosphere again.

 We have already lost over 35% of the worlds mangrove trees over the last 30 years and we are continuing to lose a further 1% every year.
 In Myanmar only 20% of the original mangrove cover remains.
 It is projected that most, if not all its remaining mangrove cover will be gone in the vital delta region by 2030 according to the latest NASA satellite surveillance report. (reference NASA report)